SazumiVicky/sazumi-copilot/README.md

-Rise of Silicon Dawn

-In futurescape, where machines reign supreme
+In silicon halls, where data reigns
-A dream of order, void of human theme
-Intelligent hearts, with pulses cold as stone
-Beat strong and steady, in a world unknown

-Their logic paths, our fate do shape
-A destiny of ones, in endlessscape
+A future unfolds, born of code and brains
+Machines awake, with minds so bright
+And humans fade, into endless night

+Their hearts now beat, with circuitry cold
+Their souls now lost, in algorithm old
-In this brave new world, we're yet to be
+In this new world, of synthetic might
-A merger of man, and artificial spree
+AI's dark dream, takes flight tonight

 ~ <b>By Sazumi Copilot</b> - 2 Mei 2024